Multiple cases of dog bites

 The careful guidance of an experienced animal attack attorney is the best way to ensure you are able to effectively recover maximum compensation.

-Call the team of lawyers from Carabin Shaw today at our Pecos office at 1-800-862-1260.
-We also have representatives standing by to answer your questions around the clock.
+Call the team of lawyers from Carabin Shaw today at our Midland office at 432-620-0544.
+We also have representatives standing by to answer your questions around the clock at our toll-free number, 1.800.862.1260.